-Sign up for 2 countries in "Collaborations" (if you have not already done so) . . .
+Sign up for a country in Google Drive (if you have not already done so)

-Then select your 2 countries from this Signup Sheet . . .
+Then select your country's from this Signup Sheet . . .

 Fake News / Media Bias Chart

 Disclosure: Items selected from on-line news sources will under normal circumstances be limited to sources classified as legitimate "News" (the green rectangle on the chart) and "Fair Interpretations of the News" (the yellow rectangle on the chart) by the authors of the